AmmarNoman/APGAN/README.md

-# Polarimetric Thermal to Visible Face Verification via Attribute Preserved Synthesis
+# Polarimetric Thermal to Visible Face Verification via Attribute Preserved Synthesis (in progress)
 This repository is about our work, [Polarimetric Thermal to Visible Face Verification via Attribute Preserved Synthesis](https://arxiv.org/abs/1901.00889)

 ## Reference